mia-platform/documentation/docs/tutorial/console/console_common.md

 For more information on monitoring the infrastructure please see the [dedicated](/development_suite/monitoring/monitoring.md) page.

 ## View repository

+If you want to see directly the code of the configurations you made, you can check the Configuration repository of your project.

 To view the Configurations repository of the project simply click on the Git provider icon (Gitlab in the image below) on the top-right of the screen.